 In choosing the four basic ingredients – water, malt, hops and yeast – only the best are used.
 Crystal clear spring water from the Alps and the brewery’s own wells.
 Malt from barley and wheat from the best cultivation areas in Bavaria.
 Hops from Hallertau, the most important area for the cultivation of hops in the world.
 First class beer yeast from the brewery’s own yeast cultivation.

-Traditional quality and advanced technology have been bound together in the brewery for generations.
+The Spaten Brewery has the traditional quality and advanced technology have been bound together in the brewery for generations.
 The transition from the brewing craft to the modern industrial age during the 19th century is closely connected with the name of the Sedlmayr brewing family.
 Here are just a few of the most important milestones of the technical pioneering in the Spaten-Franziskaner brewery.

 - 1844 Introduction of the steam engine into the brewing trade.